 Once we nailed down that list, we started running tests and adding notes to decide which ones were worth using for our main distribution or not really worth the energy.
 This is what that looked like.

-Within this list, we also made a checklist so if we are distributing several Infographics at a time, we could determine where, how much we spent and check back on whether or not it was uploaded – this comes back to Ease of Upload in the bullets above.
-So after all is said and done, here is our list and direct URL’s of where to submit your masterpiece.
+Within this list, we also made a checklist.
+So, if we are distributing several Infographics at a time, we could determine where, how much we spent, and if it was uploaded – this comes back to Ease of Upload in the bullets above.
+After all is said and done, here is our list and direct URL’s of where to submit your masterpiece.
 These are in no particular order but are recommended based on our criteria.

 The original cost is $19.99 (as of 2017) but there are easy add-ons that we find very useful and moreover effective.
 We like to add a social promotion +$12.97 and a feature on homepage +16.99.
 With 14,300 Facebook Likes, 13,800 Twitter Followers and 14,300 Pinterest Followers, the additional cost gives us and our clients that extra boost of social power.

 Only one backlink per profile (not Infographic) and thrown in a huge bucket of other Infographics (possible competitors), why use Visual.ly?
 Well it’s absolutely the most popular channel on the internet.
 With a DA of 86 and a strong following, Visual.ly is a no-brainer.
 It is very easy to register and also has a great visual appeal for client meetings.
 If your Infographic is good enough, watch out, it’s going to be a traffic generator – oh, and it’s free.

 Infographic Journal comes with a cost but we find it nominal for what you actually get per upload.
 At $25.00, it’s a distribution channel that connects with other distribution websites and gets them all over the internet quickly.
 There is a Free version as well, but if you’re going to get it done, get it done right and go for the paid, so you know it’s been distributed ASAP.